 You can combine certain treatments to maximise results.
 It’s common to do multiple treatments at the same time as you can make the most out of the time you have and minimise your recovery period.

-Many patients combine botox and fillers in one session.
-The two treatments complement each other nicely by acting on wrinkles and lines in slightly different ways.
-Botox can help to minimise the look of crow’s feet, frown lines.
+Many patients combine botulinum toxin and fillers in one session.
+The two treatments complement each other nicely by acting on wrinkles and lines in slightly different ways. botulinum toxin can help to minimise the look of crow’s feet, frown lines.
 Fillers can help to fill in wrinkles and creases to soften the appearance of the face.

-How Long Does it Take to Recover From Botox, Fillers, Peels and Microneedling?
+How Long Does it Take to Recover From Botulinum Toxin, Fillers, Peels and Microneedling?

-After getting Botox, you should avoid touching your face for at least 4 hours.
-Botox injections don’t require any downtime.
+After getting botulinum toxin, you should avoid touching your face for at least 4 hours. botulinum toxin injections don’t require any downtime.
 You should start to see the final result in 3-5 days.
 You should wait until at least 2 weeks before judging the final result.

 You may experience some swelling, temporary redness, or numbness after your treatment.
 Most patients go back to work after their filler appointment.
 Fillers can take up to 2 weeks to settle in your face.